Preface to the Essay “The Stupidity of Greatness and the Absurdity of Conflict”

 Truth and Distortion

-It’s impossible to comprehend anything without some distortion of actuality.
+It’s impossible to comprehend anything without some distortion.
 Because in order to understand anything, I have to ignore and lose my comprehension of something else.

 Try to avoid this, try to understand anything perfectly, and all you’ll do, dear imaginary reader, is distort your awareness by this great ambition, obtaining some glimmer of clarity at the expense of a singled-minded focus that causes pain in direct proportion to the pleasure it produced.
 That’s why Beckett said, “The tears of the world are a constant quantity.
 For each one who begins to weep somewhere else another stops.
 The same is true of the laugh.”